Ari Up: Biography

 After the Slits disbanded in 1981, Up moved with her boyfriend, Glenmore "Junior" Williams, and twin sons to jungle regions of Indonesia and Belize and lived among indigenous people.
 They moved to Jamaica and settled in Kingston.
 She continued to make music, first with the New Age Steppers, then as a solo artist, using the stage names Baby Ari, Madussa, and Ari Up.
 Her third son was born in 1994, although the boy's father had been shot dead by the time he was born.
-In 2000, John Lydon and Nora Forster became legal guardians of Up's teenage twin boys; as Lydon explained, "[Ari Up] let them run free.
-They couldn’t read, write or form proper sentences.
-One day Ari Up said she couldn’t cope with them any more.
+In 2000, John Lydon and Nora Forster became legal guardians of Up's teenage twin boys; Lydon said, "[Ari Up] let them run free.
+They couldn't read, write or form proper sentences.
+One day Ari Up said she couldn't cope with them any more.
 I suggested they came to us because I wasn’t having them abandoned.
 They gave us hell, but I loved having kids around."

 Up's first full-length solo album, Dread More Dan Dead, was released in 2005.
 She appeared on Lee "Scratch" Perry's Repentance (2008), and performed a duet on a cover version of Mike Hugg's song "Mister, You're a Better Man Than I" on Mark Stewart's Edit (2008).

 In 2008, Ari Up was diagnosed with breast cancer.
 She refused chemotherapy.
 Lydon later commented, "Who refuses chemo because they don’t want their Rasta locks cut off?
-Ariane Forster was just…not sensible.
+Ariane Forster was just … not sensible.
 She thought she could cure herself with witch doctors.
 We spent hundreds of thousands trying to save her, but it was too late."
 Despite the diagnosis, she performed in July 2009, with Perry and Austrian dub band Dubblestandart in Brooklyn, New York, just before the Central Park SummerStage festival.
 One of her last recordings took place in May 2010, in New York with Perry.
 The sessions were recorded by the Subatomic Sound System and released in August 2010 on 7-inch vinyl, titled "Hello, Hell is Very Low" b/w "Bed Athletes."
 The Slits' final work, the video for the song "Lazy Slam" from Trapped Animal, was released posthumously in accordance with Ari's wishes.

 On 20 October 2010, Ari Up died in Los Angeles, aged 48.
 Her death was initially announced on Lydon's homepage.
 Lydon and Nora Forster became guardians of Up's third son.